jeromeetienne/learningthreejs.com-backup/source/_posts/2012-03-16-sounds-for-more-realistic-3d.markdown

 ## meta
-* make it tQuery
 * describe the API
 * link to the demo
   * the demo must be copied in the blog repo
-* TODO find more sounds demo
+* explain the minimal here, only what is used in the screencast

 **done**

+* make it tQuery
 * link to all the learning rescource
+* TODO find more sounds demo

 ```javascript